 - Liquid retention during pregnancy and menopause

-Carpal is usually idiopathic, which means that its cause isn’t known, and so treatment usually revolves around minimizing symptoms, rather than eliminating the cause.
+Carpal tunnel syndrome is idiopathic, which means we still aren’t 100% sure what causes it.
+This means treatment usually revolves around minimizing symptoms, rather than curing the problem.

-- The inability to pick up objects well with the thumb and index finger or hold things firmly with the hand
+- The inability to grasp objects with the thumb and index finger or hold things firmly with the hand

-- Numbness or tingling in your thumbs and all the fingers except the little finger
+- Numbness or tingling in your thumbs and all the fingers except the pinky

 - Tingling or pins and needles in the palm of the hand

-- Pain which travels from the wrist to the elbow
+- Pain that travels from the wrist to the elbow

 - Problems with motor function in the fingers